javascript-tutorial/en.javascript.info/1-js/01-getting-started/03-variables/article.md

 let test123;
 ```

 When the name contains multiple words, [camelCase](https://en.wikipedia.org/wiki/CamelCase) is commonly used.
-That is: words go one after another, each word except first starting with a capital letter: `myVeryLongName`.
+That is: words go one after another, each word after the first one starting with a capital letter: `myVeryLongName`.

 What's interesting -- the dollar sign `'$'` and the underscore `'_'` can also be used in names.
 They are regular symbols, just like letters, without any special meaning.